prachi-010/Bubble-sort/README.md

 65
 76

-After bubble sort the element;-
+After bubble sort the element:-

 76
 65